20% off €30 or 25% off €45

 What if the nurse thinks my vagina isn’t normal?

-"Everyone’s vaginas are different shapes and sizes, and that's really normal," says Dr Hines “It’s important to try not to worry about what you look like when you're being examined.”
+"Everyone’s vaginas are different shapes and sizes, and that's really normal," says Dr Hines.
+“It’s important to try not to worry about what you look like when you're being examined.”
 She continues: “As a nurse or a doctor, you examine so many people that you would never be looking, going: ‘Oh, that looks weird!’”.
 Phew.

 “Of course, a nurse or doctor may notice certain things that you think need to be reviewed, like skin changes, growths or anything that could cause concern,” she says.
-“But not because of things like different shapes and sizes”.
+“But not because of things like different shapes and sizes.”

 Something they do keep an eye on are any changes that are causes for concern, such as conditions that can develop as we age.
 “So actually, it's a really nice opportunity for someone to perform an overall vaginal examination to see if there is anything different,” she says.

-What happens during the smear test?
+What happens at a smear test?

-When you have the smear test, you'll be asked to remove your lower clothes and lay flat on your back with your knees bent up on the bed.
+When you have the smear test, you'll be asked to remove your lower clothes and lie flat on your back with your knees bent up on the bed.
 “It's a quick procedure using something called a speculum, which is a plastic device that's put inside the vagina and then opened gently,” explains Dr Hines.

 Liquid base cytology set on white background.